DOI10.47051/GLSR7598

 Spanish common name: Tierrera resplandeciente.

 Recognition: ♂♂ 37.9 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=33.7 cm. ♀♀ 39.9 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=37.2 cm..1 Atractus resplendens can be recognized by having a round head similar in width to the neck, small eyes, and a unique coloration.1 The dorsal surfaces are uniformly dark brown with fine yellow speckling and an irregular light nape band (Fig. 1).1 The belly is yellowish cream with a dark mid-ventral stripe.
-This species differs from A. orcesi by having a single postocular scale and dorsal scales arranged in 15 rows at mid-body.2 From A. discovery, it differs in having in having a yellow-speckled dorsum without longitudinal stripes (speckling absent and longitudinal lines faint, but present in A. discovery).3
+This species differs from A. orcesi by having a single postocular scale and dorsal scales arranged in 17, instead of 15, rows at mid-body.2 From A. discovery, it differs in having in having a yellow-speckled brown dorsum without longitudinal stripes (speckling absent and longitudinal lines faint, but present in A. discovery).3

 Figure showing variation among adult individuals of Atractus resplendens